-COM6.
-Enhancement of community facilities

-Proposals to enhance the facilities listed in Policy COM5 will be supported providing there is sufficient space on the existing site to avoid a cramped development and that the scheme would not have an adverse impact on the character of the surrounding area or on the living conditions of nearby residents.
+- COM6.
+Existing community facilities should be retained, subject to changes to the Use Class Order 2020, unless it can be demonstrated that a facility is no longer economically viable or that an equivalent or enhanced facility will be provided on the same site or in a more appropriate location. - COM7.
+Proposals to enhance community facilities will be supported providing there is sufficient space on the existing site to avoid a cramped development and that the scheme would not have an adverse impact on the character of the surrounding area or on the living conditions of nearby residents.